Alice Birch: Career

 In 2019, Birch adapted Virginia Woolf's Orlando into German.
-The adaptation was performed at the Shaubühne and directed by Katie Mitchell.
+The adaptation was performed at the Schaubühne and directed by Katie Mitchell.

 Birch adapted Sally Rooney's novel Normal People for television with Rooney herself and writer Mark O'Rowe.
 The Normal People TV series was released in April 2020.
 Before the release of Normal People, it was announced that Birch would also adapt Rooney's novel Conversations with Friends for television.

 Birch's opera, Violet, composed by Tom Coult, was scheduled to open at the Aldeburgh Festival in June 2020.
 The opera was commissioned and produced by Music Theatre Wales, Theater Magdeburg, and Snape Maltings, with the London Sinfonietta.
 The two created Violet in 2019.
 The opera's premiere was delayed because of the COVID-19 pandemic, eventually taking place at Aldeburgh in June 2022.
 Jude Christian's production starred soprano Anna Dennis as Violet with accompaniment by the London Sinfonietta conducted by Andrew Gourlay.
 The production went on to tour the UK.
+Coult’s score received an Ivor Novello Award nomination at The Ivors Classical Awards 2023 for Best Stage Work.

 Birch has worked with director Katie Mitchell many times.
 Mitchell has directed Birch's Ophelias Zimmer, Anatomy of a Suicide, and La Maladie de la Mort.
 In October 2020, her adaptation of Rachel Cusk's Outline trilogy was set to be directed by Mitchell at the National Theatre.
 The production was indefinitely postponed due to the COVID-19 pandemic.

 Birch adapted Graham Swift's 2016 novel Mothering Sunday.
 The film of the same name premiered at the 2021 Cannes Film Festival.
 In August 2020, it was announced that Birch would write the television reimagining of Dead Ringers, set to star Rachel Weisz.
+The miniseries went on to win a Peabody Award for "aptly packaging a bold adaptation of this twinned-body horror classic within the continued nightmarish world of women’s reproductive health care in the United States."

 In 2022, The Wonder, for which Birch co-wrote the screenplay with Sebastián Lelio and Emma Donoghue, adapted from Donoghue's novel of the same name, premiered.
+She adapted Federico García Lorca’s 1936 play, The House of Bernarda Alba, for the English stage, centring the character Bernarda's daughters.
+The adaptation premiered at the National Theatre's Lyttelton Theatre in 2023 under the direction of Rebecca Frecknall.